-The core biology training builds on existing courses feature two-week intens field courses.
-The technological training will largely be delivered in workshops. aculty already offer a workshops that can draw interest from hundreds of applicants; by streaming these online, we can reach many more trainees.
-Tutorials and field courses also offer a mechanism for long term sustainability of this initiative through participant fees.
-For vocational training we will capitalize on relevant courses in project management and team building, including coordinating with colleagues on the creation of new courses.
+Restructure this text to align with graphic.
+The core biology training builds on existing courses and features two-week intensive field courses.
+The technological training will largely be delivered in workshops.
+Faculty already offer a workshops that can draw interest from hundreds of applicants; by streaming these online, we can reach many more potential trainees.
+For leadership and management training we will capitalize on relevant courses in project management and team building, including coordinating with colleagues on the creation of new courses.
 In modular area 4, trainees will participate in at least one internship with our partners, which will help build their professional networks and expose them to the management of concrete issues.
+For outreach, we will capitalize on existing programs at our University, as well as train students in science writing and have them write and disseminate a short popular press article about their work.

+Outcomes

-Throughout the life of the grant, integration with our external partners will help us tailor training to meet key needs they identify.
-The overall goal is to graduate Master’s and Ph.D. students with the intent of pursuing careers in business, NGOs, or government.
+Throughout the life of the project, integration with our external partners will help us tailor training to meet key needs they identify.
+The overall goal is to graduate Master’s and Ph.D. students who intend to pursue careers in business, NGOs, or government.
 Unusual for many biology graduate programs, especially those at liberal arts colleges (like that of one of our three collaborating departments), an academic career will not be the primary target for our students upon entry, and we expect few to go down that path.
-Because our partners have provided indications of the skills needed to address their current needs, it is our expectation that our students will become viable candidates for careers within partner or related organizations.
+Because our partners have provided indications of the skills needed to address their current needs, we expect that our students will become viable candidates for careers within partner or related organizations.

-UT is the ideal location to establish such a program.
-For biodiversity experts, we are already a key destination given our high regional biodiversity and existing groundwork to map it (e.g. All Taxa Biodiversity Inventory, which has mapped 19,000 species in Great Smoky Mountains National Park (GSMNP)), research collections (TENN Herbarium housing vascular plants, bryophytes and fungi, UT Fish Collection, UT Caddisfly Collection) and faculty-led courses about fish, fungi, plants, reptiles, amphibians, birds, mammals and invertebrates.
-We have a tradition of collaboration with and placement of graduates in federal and state agencies and NGOs such as The Nature Conservancy and the Tennessee Clean Water Network.
-Our technological skills are at the cutting edge, with expertise in environmental DNA monitoring, high-performance computing, next-generation sequencing, and use of drone and satellite imagery for addressing biological questions.

 Our interdisciplinary approach connects three departments, each with unique strengths.
 Ecology & Evolutionary Biology (EEB) brings a focus on ecological and evolutionary mechanisms, as well as expertise in fungi, plants, vertebrates, and some insects.
 Entomology & Plant Pathology (EPP) extends the taxonomic expertise to arthropods and disease organisms and has rich connections with agriculture.
 Forestry, Wildlife, & Fisheries (FWF) maintains a focus on harvestable natural resources (fish, timber, recreational hunting) but far less of an emphasis on biological mechanisms or question-driven science.
 Though these programs have a substantial set of students move on to careers outside academia, like most science programs across the US, they have not done much to prepare students for this path.

 Context for Added Value